CharlesThawnpi/movievirus-docs/master-instruction-source.md

   * Confirmed daily cap scope as per token + Telegram account
   * Standardized daily cap reset at 00:00 Asia/Yangon (MMT, UTC+06:30)
   * Standardized duplicate protection window to 60 seconds
-  * Confirmed linked-account overflow behavior as deny new linking and direct user to admin support
+  * Confirmed linked-account overflow behavior as deny new linking and direct user to contact admin
   * Reconfirmed no expiry for normal plans
-  * Added failed validation protection: 5 failed attempts -> 5 minute cooldown
   * Confirmed Telegram Stars auto activation
   * Confirmed admin quota restore is allowed with audit logging
+  * Locked failed validation protection to 5 failed attempts -> 5 minute cooldown

 ### A.4.10 | 2026-03-29
   * Strengthened multilingual content planning so all bot-facing text, menus, buttons, reminders, warnings, and notifications are treated as dynamic WebApp-managed content